I would like to preface this with three points.

 What we SHOULD talk about is her tireless devotion to our father.
 When he suffered a debilitating stroke in 1997, she looked after him with love and tenderness 24 hours a day until his death in 2008.
 During this time she was also fighting against those who foolishly attempted to destroy everything she had built.

 She was a warrior, who throughout this dark time sustained herself with dreams of the Austrian Alps.

 9 years ago her dreams came back to fruition, and the beautiful circle was complete, She returned to Tirol with my sister and once again became that vibrant and avid skier with a guest house.
 This time around, there was even more happiness, as my sister Tina met the love of her life, Andreas.
 Together they created two perfect, cheeky grandchildren, Raphael and Allegra.
-They brought her so much daily joy, as did her wonderful companion Steve.
+They brought her so much daily joy.

 However, this is not about what she did, but how she did it.

 She was formidable, fantastic, fearless and fiercely loyal.

 She took no prisoners.

 She called Tina and I her "experiments".
 She wanted to raise strong women.
 And that she has.

 As devastating and unexpected as this is, she has given us the strength to continue what she started.